w7sst/MorseRunner/Readme.txt

        (please keep in mind that the IARU HST Competition mode might ignore some settings so as to behave like the original program.)

-    More contest information is at the bottom of this document.
+    Specific contest information is at very bottom of this document.

   Station
-    Call - enter your contest callsign here.
+    Call - enter your contest call sign here.
     QSK - simulates the semi-duplex operation of the radio.
 Enable it if your physical radio supports QSK.
 If it doesn't, enable QSK anyway to see what you are missing.
     CW Speed - select the CW speed, in WPM (PARIS system) that matches your skills.
 The calling stations will call you at about the same speed.
                There are more speed controls under the settings menu.
     CW Pitch - pitch in Hz.
-    RX Bandwidth - the receiver bandwidth.
-         There are four ways to adjust this:
+    RX Bandwidth - there are several ways to adjust this.
+See the key the key assignments below.
-              1. The "RX Bandwidth" drop-down.
-              2. Keyboard right and left arrows.
-              3. Keyboard Ctrl + the up/down arrows
-              4. Keyboard Ctrl and the mouse scroll wheel.

   Band Conditions
      Alex Shovkoplyas, VE3NEA, made the sound as realistic as possible, and included a few effects based on the mathematical model of the ionospheric propagation.
 Also, some of the calling stations exhibit less than perfect operating skills, again to make the simulation more realistic.
-These effects can be turned on and off using the checkboxes described below.
+These effects can be turned on and off using the check boxes described below.

      QRM - interference form other running stations occurs from time to time.